pytorch/PiPPy/README.md

 <img src="https://i.imgur.com/eyUc947.png" alt="GPipe Schedule" width="800"/>

-* 1F1B (one forward, one backward) is a schedule that provides good hardware utilization as well as limits the amount of memory neeed on a stage.
+* 1F1B (one forward, one backward) is a schedule that provides good hardware utilization as well as limits the amount of memory needed on a stage.
 At steady-state, a pipeline stage will alternate between processing forward and backward micro-batches.
 1F1B was introduced in its asynchronous form in (Harlap, 2018) and in its synchronous form in (Narayanan, 2021).
 1F1B scheduling can be used in PiPPy via the `PipelineDriver1F1B` driver class.
 A diagram illustrating the 1F1B schedule is below.

 <img src="https://i.imgur.com/Voomtcd.png" alt="Synchronous 1F1B Schedule" width="800"/>